-United Education Institute is a dba of IEC/AAI Holdings, Inc., which is a wholly owned subsidiary of International Education Corporation (IEC).
-IEC's history dates back to 1982 when United Electronics Institute was founded in Los Angeles County, California.
+UEI College is a dba of United Education Institute, UEI Fresno/IEC Holdings, Inc. and IEC/AAI Holdings, Inc. IEC's history dates back to 1982 when United Electronics Institute was founded in Los Angeles County, California.
 In 1989, the corporation expanded to become United Education Institute (UEI) to reflect the addition of a broader range of training programs in the career education field.